LGBTQ rights in Turkey: LGBTQ civil rights organisations

-The organisations actively participate in HIV/AIDS education programs and May Day parades.

 In September 2005, the Ankara Governor's Office accused KAOS GL of "establishing an organisation that is against the laws and principles of morality."
 It also attempted in July 2006 to close the human rights group Pink Life LGBT Association (Pembe Hayat), which works with transgender people, claiming to prosecutors that the association opposed "morality and family structure."
 Both charges were ultimately dropped.

-In 2006, Lambda Istanbul was evicted from its premises as the landlady was not happy with the fact that the organisation was promoting LGBTQ rights.
 In 2008, a court case was launched to close down Lambda Istanbul, and although a lower court initially decided in favour of closing down the association, the decision was overruled by the Turkish Constitutional Court and Lambda Istanbul remains open.

 In 2011, advocacy and support group SPoD was established.

-On June 10, 2018, the 6th İzmir Pride was held in Alsancak.
+In 2018, the 6th İzmir Pride was held in Alsancak.
 Around 50,000 of LGBTQ members, allies, and human rights supporters participated at the Pride, walking along the waterfront street, Kordon.
 It started on Kıbrıs Şehitleri Avune and it ended in front of Türkan Saylan Cultural Center.

 In April 2019, Ankara court lifted a ban on LGBTQ events in Turkey's capital.
-It is reported that it was Turkish LGBT+ rights group KAOS GL who managed to get it appealed after being unsuccessful last year.
+It is reported that it was Turkish LGBT+ rights group KAOS GL who managed to get it appealed after being unsuccessful the previous year.

 In September 2022, thousands of anti-LGBTQ demonstrators marched in Istanbul, demanding the censoring of LGBTQ organizations and the banning of their activities.
+In 2026, LGBTQ rights activist Defne Güzel was charged with "violating public morality" after her organisation, 17 Mayıs Derneği, published documents about intersex people.